Innovative Teaching & Learning Grants

 Step 1: Pre-Application

-Interested faculty must submit a Letter of Intent (LOI) to initiate the application process and to inform the development of a full proposal.
-Pre-applications will be reviewed based on the three key areas that are identified in bold on this rubric, and selected applicants will be invited to submit a full application.
+Interested faculty must submit a Pre-Application (click the link below to access it), which includes a Letter of Intent (LOI), to initiate the application process and to inform the development of a full proposal.

-Letter of Intent to include the following information:
+The Letter of Intent should include the following information:

 Instructor(s) name, department(s), and college(s)